The Wise Artist: What It Takes to Complete the Work

 In that moment, although he knew his extract was useful, he began to doubt its truth.

-He concluded that what he had produced, however real and however effective, was a partial approximation of the substance described in the texts.
-Out of conviction, he stopped.
+He concluded that what he had produced, however real and however effective, was a partial approximation of the substance described in the texts, and that it was not the one he should commit his efforts to.
+Out of conviction, he stopped selling it.

 The author, in that Sixth and last key, as he reminisces on his life, describes the same situation;